-The input file is extracted from the local SIS or ODT and uploaded into the Collection System.
+The input file is extracted from the local SIS and uploaded into the Collection System.

-SIS Collection Export file - This input file is uploaded from the Student Information System (SIS) or Online Data Tool (ODT) to the Collection System and it contains the student records.
+SIS Collection Export file - This input file is uploaded from the Student Information System (SIS) to the Collection System and it contains the student records.